notaryproject/notation-action/README.md

 The following three actions are available:

 - `setup`: Install Notation
-- `sign`: Sign an OCI artifact with a specified plugin
+- `sign`: Sign an OCI artifact with a specified Notation plugin
-- `verify`: Verify a signature
+- `verify`: Verify a signature with Notation trust store and trust policy

 > **Note** The Notary Project documentation is available [here](https://notaryproject.dev/docs/).
 You can also find the Notary Project [README](https://github.com/notaryproject/.github/blob/main/README.md) to learn about the overall Notary Project.